 Related: Comparison of Business Entities

-Leasing a space for a gym can be a significant expense because of the size of the space needed; a large, commercial gym will require between 3,000 and 4,000 square feet of space.
-A property in a popular retail location can help to increase gym attendance and memberships, since many people seek the convenience of being able to go to the gym on the way home from work or while running errands.
-These spaces in high-traffic areas can cost more to lease, but that additional expense may pay off in increased business.
+Leasing a space for a gym can be a significant expense because of the size of the space needed; a large commercial gym will require between 3,000 and 4,000 square feet of space.
+A property in a popular retail location can help increase gym attendance and memberships since many people seek the convenience of going to the gym on the way home from work or running errands.
+These high-traffic areas can cost more to lease, but that additional expense may pay off in increased business.

-There is a trend for smaller, boutique gyms like Crossfit, high-intensity training, etc, which may allow for a lower cost in rent.
+There is a trend for smaller, boutique studios like Crossfit, high-intensity training, etc., which may allow for a lower cost in rent.

-Regardless of the size of your facility, it’s imperative that it’s convenient for the customer to get to, whether that means close to home or on their way to or from work and offers easy parking.
+Regardless of your facility’s size, it’s imperative that it’s convenient for the customer to get to, whether that means close to home or on their way to or from work, and offers easy parking.

 Related: Choosing a business location

-There isn’t specific licensing to open a gym, but there are common local, state and federal registrations most gym businesses will need which include a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+There isn’t specific licensing to open a gym, but there are general local, state, and federal registrations most businesses will need, including a sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a gym is another.
 Funding to start a gym can be difficult as the costs for renovations and equipment can be quite expensive.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Gyms depend on marketing to bring in new members, and marketing can get expensive.
-Many gyms use marketing methods such as paid advertising, direct mail pieces, flyers, email marketing, and even radio ads.
-A gym owner may oversee much of the marketing, or may choose to hire a marketing professional or firm to take on the job.
-In most markets, there is no shortage of competitors from large mega-centers, boutique gyms and city-funded facilities so a gym owner will spend a significant amount of their time marketing to new customers and keeping the existing ones coming back.
+Many gyms use marketing methods such as paid advertising, social media marketing through Facebook, Instagram, and Pinterest, direct mail pieces, flyers, email marketing, and even radio ads.
+A gym owner may oversee much of the marketing or choose to hire a marketing professional or firm to take on the job.
+There is no shortage of competitors from large mega-centers, boutique gyms, and city-funded facilities in most markets.
+A gym owner will spend a significant amount of their time marketing to new customers and keeping the existing ones coming back.

-A gym needs multiple types of insurance in order to be fully covered:
+A gym needs multiple types of insurance to be fully covered:

-- Commercial liability insurance protects the gym in case a member is hurt while working out or on the property.
+- Commercial liability insurance protects the gym if a member is hurt while working out or on the property.

-- Commercial property insurance helps to cover the cost of a gym’s equipment, inventory, and the building itself if the business is ever damaged by an event like a fire.
+- Commercial property insurance helps cover the cost of a gym’s equipment, inventory, and the building itself if an event like fire ever damages the business.

-- Workers comp insurance is required to help cover employees.
-If an employee is injured while on the job, this insurance can help to cover the cost of their lost wages and medical bills.
+- Worker’s compensation insurance is required to help cover employees if an employee is injured while on the job.
+This insurance can cover the cost of their lost wages and medical bills.